azmigueldario/Hello-everyone/README.md

-# Hello-world-
+# Hello everyone

-Learning
+### _My personal repository_

-My name is Miguel, background as a medical doctor and health sciences researcher for almost 5 years.
-Currently I am a grad student at UBC in Vancouver, Canada.
+My name is Miguel Prieto, my background is in medicine (MD) and health sciences researcher (neglected diseases) for almost 5 years.
+Currently I am a grad student at UBC in Vancouver, Canada; here I work with cystic fibrosis.
-Starting to work in-depth with bioinformatics.
-Biological background and experience in R / Bioinformatic analysis, currently improving my skills in the command line.
+Currently, I am starting to work in-depth with bioinformatics: I have some experience in R / Bioconductor, but I want to improve my skills as well as get familiar with the  command line.

-Please find my CV attached to this page.
+Please find my CV as a _.pdf_

 ![](images/Flag_of_Colombia.png)